Video-on-Demand Classifications Code

 1. For the purpose of this Code:

-1. Code means this Video-on-Demand Classifications Code.
+1. Code means this Video-on-Demand Classifications Code

 2. Classifications mean the classifications and symbols set out in Part B of this Code or an alternative set of classifications and symbols approved by the Council.

-3. Council means the New Zealand Media Council.
+3. Council means the NZ Media Council.

 5. Video-on-Demand (VOD) programmes:

-3. excludes live or “as-live” programmes,
+4. Excludes live or “as-live” programmes

-4. excludes user generated content not under the editorial control of a Member,
+5. Excludes user generated content not under the editorial control of a Member,

-5. excludes news and current affairs programmes which are subject to the expectation of the Council’s Statement of Principles.
+6. Excludes news and current affairs programmes which are subject to the expectation of the Council’s Statement of Principles.

 6. VOD service means a service provided through the internet that offers viewers a curated selection of video programmes by subscription (SVOD), on a per-view or transactional basis (TVOD) or free of charge (FVOD).
 For the purposes of this Code, VOD service also includes film or entertainment linear content that is delivered solely online.